 Purpose of Reserve Price

-The main purpose of it is to safeguard the seller’s interest where it will not be bound to sell its item at the price which is lower than the reserve price.
-So if the seller is getting the last bidding which is less than the maintained reserve price, then he is not obliged for executing it.
-He may simply reject and the deal will be closed in that case.
+The main purpose of it is to safeguard the seller’s interest, where it will not be bound to sell its item at a price, which is lower than the reserve price.
+So if the seller is getting the last bidding, which is less than the maintained reserve price, then he is not obliged to execute it.
+He may simply reject, and the deal will be closed in that case.

 There are several different advantages are as follows: